sapher/terraform-aws-matillion-module/README.md

 For this module to work, you need to subscribe to [Matillion for Snowflake](https://aws.amazon.com/marketplace/pp/B073GRSSZD?ref_=aws-mp-console-subscription-detail) on AWS Marketplace.

+This module will launch an AWS instance running `Matillion for Snowflake` behind an ALB.

 ## Inputs

 | Name | Description | Type | Default | Required |